Usability of Digital Cameras: Computers, Complexity, Hidden Functions, ... | Hidden GXR Functions | Not-So-Evident GXR Functions

 Photos: No magnification (left), "Enlarge Part" (center), and "Enlarge All" (right); in the latter case, a small display indicates where the enlargement is located in the image

 In review mode, the image can be magnified up to 16 times using the zoom in button (alternatively, you can rotate the up-down dial next to the shutter-release button).
 The buttons of the directional pad can be used to pan the image not only in four, but in eight directions.
-Pressing the MENU/OK button (or the adjust lever) resets the view to the complete image; the zoom out button allows you to decrease image size.
+Pressing the MENU/OK button (or the Adjust lever button) resets the view to the complete image; the zoom out button allows you to decrease image size.

 These are the things that I knew all the time.
-However, I did not know until recently that pressing the adjust lever instantly magnifies the view to a certain size, which can be defined in the menus (Setup menu -> One Press Zoom Ratio).
-It is possible to use the MENU/OK button for this as long the image has already been magnified, otherwise this button resets size as mentioned above.
+However, I did not know for a long time that pressing the adjust lever instantly magnifies the view to a certain size (5.7x, 9.8x, 16x), which can be defined in the menu: Setup -> One Press Zoom Ratio.
+It is also possible to use the MENU/OK button for this as long the image has already been magnified, otherwise this button resets size as mentioned above.

-While the A12 camera units have a by-wire focus ring, the P10 and S10 have to be focused manually in a different way:
+While the A12 camera units have a by-wire focus ring, the P10, S10, and A16 camera units have to be focused manually in a different way.
+In my opinion, this is a cumbersome way (see below), and a way that I tend to forget because it is not obvious:

-Of course, manual focus has to be selected first.
+Of course, manual focus (MF) has to be selected first.

 The A12 camera units have a by-wire focus ring that you can use to override (or fine tune) the current autofocus setting after having pressed the shutter button half down.

-As a result, I removed the ISO setting from the "Adjust" menu and added another setting to it (e.g. format), instead.
+As a result, I removed the ISO setting from the "Adjust lever" menu and added another setting to it, instead.

-Full press snap allows users to press the shutter button in one motion when Multi AF or Spot AF is selected for focus and switches to fix focus at a pre-selected distance (2.5m by default).
-Full press snap is enabled (ON) by default!
-This functionality had been requested by Harold Glit and implemented by Ricoh according to his specification (as I was told by him), including enabling the function by default.
+Full press snap allows users to press the shutter button in one motion when Multi AF or Spot AF is selected as focus mode and switches the mode to snap focus at a preselected distance.
 It is intended as a means not to miss a shot due to slow autofocus.
-The default distance of 2.5m is useful for street photography and many indoor situations.
-However, it is less useful for landscape shots.
+The default distance of 2.5 m is useful for street photography and many indoor situations, but less useful for landscape shots.

-The GXR offers two methods for supporting manual focusing through a function called "focus assist" that needs to be enabled through the menu or by assigning it to a function key:
+Since firmware update 1.40, the Ricoh GXR offers two methods for supporting manual focusing through a function called "focus assist" that can be enabled through the menu or a functions key if you assign one to this function:

 There is no cycling through the focus assist modes as there is for the screen magnification mode and macro modes.
 You have to select the mode in the "Setup" menu, item "Focus assist selection" (Mode 1 or 2).
 There is also no button for selecting a focus assist mode (after pressing it for a second).
 Actually, there is no button available any more, but maybe Ricoh will find a solution...
 As you can see, Ricoh is inconsistent here in comparison with the magnification and macro modes...